 More details are provided on conference calls and during the hackathons, and other channels that will be agreed upon on the calls.

-For Round 1, one winning team will be selected at Bosch Connected World.
+For Round 1, four winners were presented a joint award at Bosch Connected World.

 Future winners will be invited to a real pilot project at a construction site provided by one of the sponsors.
 25,000 Euros award money will be awarded to each winning team to fund the pilot project.